JFB: Jacobian-Free Backpropagation for Implicit Networks: Implicit Network Formulation

-Herein we formally cover our implicit depth formulation.
-All terms presented in this section are provided in a general context, which is made concrete in subsequent sections for each application.
+All terms presented in this section are provided in a general context, which is later made concrete for each application.
 We include a subscript $\Theta$ on various terms to emphasize the indicated mapping will ultimately be parameterized in terms of tunable weights\footnote{We use the same subscript for all terms, noting each operator typically depends on a portion of the weights.} $\Theta$.
-At the highest level, we are interested in constructing a neural network $\sM_\Theta:\sD\rightarrow\sY$ that maps from a data space\footnote{Each space in this work is assumed to be a real-valued finite dimensional Hilbert space (\eg $\mathbb{R}^n$) endowed with a product $\left<\cdot,\cdot\right>$ and norm $\|\cdot\|$.
-It will be clear from context which space is being used.} $\sD$ and into an inference space $\sY$.
-The implicit portion of the computations occur in a latent space $\sU$.
-We define a mapping $T_\Theta:\sU\times \sD \rightarrow\sU$ and refer to this as the \textit{network operator}, noting that fixing the input data yields an operator $T_\Theta(\cdot\ ; d)$ on the latent space $\sU$.
-Provided input data $d$, our aim is to find the unique fixed point $u^\star_d$ of $T_\Theta(\cdot\ ; d)$ and then map $u_d^\star$ to the inference space $\sY$ via a mapping $S_\Theta:\sU\rightarrow\sY$.
-That is, we define
+At the highest level, we are interested in constructing a neural network $\sN_\Theta:\sD\rightarrow\sY$ that maps from a data space\footnote{Each space is assumed to be a real-valued finite dimensional Hilbert space (\eg $\mathbb{R}^n$) endowed with a product $\left<\cdot,\cdot\right>$ and norm $\|\cdot\|$.
+It will be clear from context which space is being used.} $\sD$ to an inference space $\sY$.
+The implicit portion of the network uses a latent space $\sU$, and data is mapped to this latent space by $Q_\Theta\colon \sD \to \sU$.
+We define the \textit{network operator} $T_\Theta: \sU\times\sD\rightarrow\sU$ by